Chief of Party Message

 SEED is part of USAID’s investment in Trade and Investment Promotion in Egypt (TIPE) Bilateral Agreement, which was signed between USAID and the Government of Egypt (GOE).

-USAID’s SEED project is delighted to support Egyptian MSMEs and entrepreneurs, particularly Egypt’s women and youth, in their quest for business success.
-We work with a broad group of capable partners in both public and private sectors to help make this happen.
+USAID’s SEED is delighted to support Egyptian MSMEs and Entrepreneurs, particularly Egypt’s Women and Youth, in their quest for business success.
+We work with a broad group of capable partners in both Public and Private sectors to help make this happen.

 We trust that this website will serve as a useful portal to resources that contribute directly to Egypt’s economic growth and we encourage your input, participation and feedback.

 Matthew Lovick has 31 years of senior management experience as a Regional Director, Country Director, Chief of Party and Team Leader in large multi-donor financed programs focused on civil society development, democracy, governance, alternative livelihoods, agricultural development, youth programming, small business development, community revitalization, infrastructure development, development finance, market development, humanitarian response, value chain development and M4P approaches.

 He has combined expertise in citizen participation, local NGO/Community Based Organization Development, cooperative development, community mobilization, municipal service delivery, employment generation, infrastructure development, large scale mixed use real estate development, commercial bank and financial institution liaison, community credit programs, small enterprise development, environmental awareness, conflict resolution, HIV/AIDS awareness campaigns, emergency/humanitarian response, adult education and urban regeneration.